To find out how to get a peace bond, see Peace bonds and family law protection orders.

 For more information and where to get help, please see our publications:

 You can go to a shelter or transition house.
 These are free, temporary places where you and your children can have a safe place to stay and get support services.
-You may be subject to COVID-19 screening or quarantine, and have other rules to follow.
+You may be subject to COVID-19 screening and other public health protocols.
 You can usually stay at a safe home or transition house for up to 30 days.

 To find safe housing in your community, see the BC Housing website for a list of contacts for safe homes and transition houses throughout BC.
 Usually the addresses aren't given out to the general public.
 This is to protect the people who use them.